omnata-labs/dbt-ml-preprocessing/README.md

 The package contains a set of macros that mirror the functionality of the [scikit-learn preprocessing module](https://scikit-learn.org/stable/modules/preprocessing.html).
 Originally they were developed as part of the 2019 Medium article [Feature Engineering in Snowflake](https://medium.com/omnata/feature-engineering-in-snowflake-4312032e0d53).

 Currently they have been tested in Snowflake, Redshift and BigQuery.
+The test case expectations have been built using scikit-learn (see *.py in [integration_tests/data/sql](integration_tests/data/sql)), so you can expect behavioural parity with it.

 The macros are: